intel/kvm-multios/documentation/ubuntu_vm.md

             --viewer                    show installation display
             --rt                        install Ubuntu RT
-            --force-kern-from-deb       force Ubuntu vm to install kernel from local deb kernel files --force-kern-apt-version    force Ubuntu vm to install kernel from PPA with given version --debug                     Do not remove temporary files.
+            --force-kern-from-deb       force Ubuntu vm to install kernel from local deb kernel files --force-kern-apt-ver        force Ubuntu vm to install kernel from PPA with given version --force-linux-fw-apt-ver    force Ubuntu vm to install linux-firmware from PPA with given version --debug                     Do not remove temporary files.
 For debugging only.

     Above command starts Ubuntu/Ubuntu RT guest VM install from installer.
 Installation progress can be tracked in the following ways: